-- 1. All officers shall serve at the pleasure of the Port of Seattle Commission and shall carry out the responsibilities described in these bylaws.
+1. All officers shall serve at the pleasure of the Port of Seattle Commission and shall carry out the responsibilities described in these bylaws.
 Commission officers may be censured or removed from office at any public meeting of the port commission legally convened in accordance with applicable laws and these bylaws.
 The Code of Ethics for Port Commissioners shall identify the procedures for addressing complaints of misconduct, abuse of authority, and neglect of the duties of office by officers.
-If a majority of the commissioners determine that an officer should be censured or removed from office, this decision shall require a vote of the majority of commissioners as prescribed by applicable law and these bylaws. - 2.
-Election.
+If a majority of the commissioners determine that an officer should be censured or removed from office, this decision shall require a vote of the majority of commissioners as prescribed by applicable law and these bylaws.
+(Res.
+3742, 2017)

+- 2. Election.
 At the first meeting of each calendar year, the commission shall elect a president, vice president, and secretary.
-The vice president shall succeed to the office of president in the following calendar year at the expiration of his or her term as vice president. - 3.
+(Res.
+3754, §2, 2019; Res.
+3742, 2017) - 3.
 Term of office.
 An officer's term shall run from the date of election until the end of the calendar year.

-- 4. Commission officer vacancy.

-(a) In the event that a commission officer resigns or is removed from the office of president, vice president, or secretary, a commissioner may be selected to serve out the officer's uncompleted term and shall so serve until the end of the calendar year.
+(Res.
+3742, 2017) - 4.
+Commission officer vacancy. - (a) In the event that a commission officer resigns or is removed from the office of president, vice president, or secretary, a commissioner may be selected to serve out the officer's uncompleted term and shall so serve until the end of the calendar year.
 When such vacancies arise, they may be filled at any regular or special meeting of the commission.
-During the temporary absence of any commission officer, the officer next in line shall assume all prescribed the duties of the absent officer in an acting capacity in the following order of succession, provided that this order of succession does not apply to meetings of committees composed of fewer than a quorum of the port commission:

-(b) In the physical absence of the president, the vice president temporarily shall assume all prescribed the duties of the president under Article III, Section 5.

-(c) In the physical absence of the vice president, the secretary temporarily shall assume all prescribed the duties of the vice president under Article III, Section 6.

-(d) In the physical absence of both the president and vice president, the secretary temporarily shall assume all prescribed the duties of the president under Article III, Section 5.
+During the temporary absence of any commission officer, the officer next in line shall assume all prescribed duties of the absent officer in an acting capacity in the following order of succession, provided that this order of succession does not apply to meetings of committees composed of fewer than a quorum of the port commission: - (b) In the physical absence of the president, the vice president temporarily shall assume all prescribed duties of the president under Article III, Section 5. - (c) In the physical absence of the vice president, the secretary temporarily shall assume all prescribed duties of the vice president under Article III, Section 6. - (d) In the physical absence of both the president and vice president, the secretary temporarily shall assume all prescribed duties of the president under Article III, Section 5.